AlinaTendler/LHL-Project-1-SQL/README.md

 There was no documentation, so it was hard to understand what each column represented only by its name.
 Logically, visitorID should be a unique value in all_sessions and analytics, but analytics, for example, had over 4 000 000 duplicates by visitorID.

 ## Future Goals
 If it were a real task, I would doubt the data's reliability and thoroughly check how it was gained and processed.
 All the results I received are not reliable.
 Also, if I had more time, I would check "full-duplicates" instead of relying on logic and deleting duplicates by visitID.
+And I would resolve the issue with the Primary Key because I have 1 primary key for two tables.
+And I would check misaligned values like revenue and product of quantity and price.